What Are Cucumbers?

-Long, lean, and green, the refreshing cucumber is one of the most popular garden vegetables.
-Technically, it’s a fruit from the same family as watermelons and pumpkins, but most people consider it a veggie.
+Cucumbers are popular long, lean, and green garden vegetables.
+Technically, they’re fruits from the same family as watermelons and pumpkins, but most people consider them veggies.

 Cucumbers are native to India, have a slight melon-like taste, and sometimes can be slightly bitter.